bestinslot-xyz/brc20-programmable-module/README.md

 > [!NOTE]
 > Currently, only `debug_traceTransaction` method with a `callTracer` is supported.

+### txpool_content method

+BRC2.0 maintains a pending transaction pool for transactions that are sent out of order, and these can be retrieved using `txpool_content` method similar to Geth.

 ### brc20_* methods (for indexers)

 BRC2.0 implements following `brc20_*` JSON-RPC methods intended for indexer usage